-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional and regional services to ensure that the Cariboo Chilcotin is a socially, economically and environmentally desirable region.

 Department/Function Services

 - The Lac La Hache Sewer function was established in 1976 and now services approximately 150 land parcels; - The system is comprised of 4 lift stations, sewage lagoons and associated sewer piping; - The Main and Hamilton lift stations were refurbished in 1998.
 The Beach and McKinley lift stations were upgraded in 1999; - Regular inspection and maintenance to system components is undertaken to ensure continuous operations.